seapoe1809/Health_server/README.md

     git clone https://github.com/seapoe1809/Health_server

- Make sure pip is installed to help install python modules
+ Make sure pip is installed to help install python modules (skip this step if pip is already installed)

     sudo apt-get install python3-pip

-Change directory into the Git repo directory
+Change directory into the GHealth_server directory

     cd Health_server

-Now install distro module and subsequently run Setup of Darna.
-HI.
+Now install 'distro' and subsequently run Setup.
 This should also start your Server.

     pip install distro